dashifen/shadowlab-old/README.md

 # ShadowLab

+NOTE: as of October 2016, this one's pretty much done.
+I learned a lot while playing around with these techniques, but they're not, at this time, professionally relevant to me.
+So, I renamed the repo shadowlab-old so that I wouldn't lose it, and the other repo named shadowlab will represent the forward motion of the project using a similar framework to one that I do employ professionally.
+One that's a lot less SOLID than this one, but also one that I and the others on my team understand a bit better.

 An application reading from a private database of information related to the table-top roleplaying game Shadowrun Fifth Edition for my use during game mastering sessions.
 Yes, I'm really this much of a nerd.